Bambu: A Free Framework for the High-Level Synthesis of Complex Applications

 This directory includes an example showing how to integrate Python for design verification.

-This directory include an example of simple GPIO controller developed to show how to integrate Verilog IPs with plain C.
+This directory includes an example of a simple GPIO controller developed to show how to integrate Verilog IPs with plain C.

 This directory includes the Pong game ported to Nexys4 prototyping board.
 Pong was the first game developed by Atari Inc. and was designed and built by Allan Alcorn.
 Further information can be found at https://en.wikipedia.org/wiki/Pong.

 The code has been ported by Fabrizio Ferrandi by adapting a SDL based tutorial to the PandA methodology for the integration of low-level IP cores written in Verilog.